department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins.md

 ### Can I get disability benefits from VA?

-You can get disaiblity benefits if you're ill with non-Hodgkin’s lymphoma and both of these are true:
+You may be able to get disability benefits if you're ill with non-Hodgkin’s lymphoma and both of these are true:
 - You had contact with Agent Orange while serving in the military, **and**
 - You served in Vietnam or in the waters off Vietnam during the Vietnam War Era, in the Korean Demilitarized Zone, or in another area where Agent Orange was stored, tested, or sprayed